Propane Safety Training Schedule 2022

 Please check back for NJPGA Restart Plan for Propane Safety Training Courses, in accordance with Executive Order #155.
 CDC offers additional information here.

-NOTE: In order to maintain 6′ social distancing, attendance will be limited to a maximum of 15 students and one instructor.
-Safety precautions of masks and hand washing will be required as necessary.
+NOTE: In order to maintain 6′ social distancing, attendance will be limited to a maximum of 7 students and one instructor.
+Masks will be required as a safety precaution.
 Students are asked to bring their own mask, but supplies will be available as needed.
-If you present a vaccination card, you will not have to wear a mask, but will still be required to have a temperature check.
-If you’re not feeling well, please do not come to class; your tuition will be refunded.
+Students who are not feeling well: please do not come to class; your tuition will be refunded.
 Students will bring their own food & snacks, in an effort to avoid unnecessary contact among individuals.

 NJPGA Propane Safety Course Restart Plan:

 - Training for students regarding COVID-19 sanitization and social distancing practices and protocols as a condition for resuming in-person instruction will be provided in the form of dissemination to students of CDC guidance available at https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention-H.pdf

 - Training for faculty and staff on appropriate sanitization and social distancing practices and protocols will be provided in the form of sharing CDC guidance https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention-H.pdf.
 Institutional policies and procedures have been developed to limit the spread of COVID-19 at the host institution(s).
 The instructor will be briefed on the institutional policies and procedures, and any steps that are required of him.

 - Use of face coverings are required for faculty, staff, students, and visitors without a vaccination card, except when doing so would inhibit the individual’s health; instructor may offer outdoor breaks where masks can be removed.
 If multiple people take a break simultaneously, social distancing will be maintained.